Marvellous-Codeworks/Homepage/blog/2025-06-03-tgd-1-4-0/index.md

 tags: [release, tgd]
 ---

-A polished release focused on the suspended-tab experience: favicon dimming, flexible restore options, popup improvements, and automatic options saving — plus a fix for suspended tabs that Chrome was blocking on direct load.
+A polished release focused on the suspended-tab experience: favicon dimming, flexible restore options, popup improvements, and automatic options saving, plus a fix for suspended tabs that Chrome was blocking on direct load.

 ## What's changed